imliuyzh/143BManager/README.md

 ### Resource
 Processes may request, acquire, and later release a fixed set of resources.
 When a process requests a resource that is unavailable, the process becomes blocked.

 Each resource is represented by a data structure called the resource control block (RCB).
-Analogous to the PCBs, the RCBs are organized as a fixed-size array, RCB[m], where m is the number of resources in the system.
+Analogous to the PCBs, the RCBs are organized as a fixed-size array, RCB[m], where m is the number of resource types in the system.
 Each resource is uniquely identified by the RCB index.
 Each RCB consists only of the following fields, organized as a structure:

 <img src="https://i.ibb.co/pd5x5t1/2.png" width="600" />
 <br />